 How to Form an LLC:

 California LLCs are formed by filing Article of Organization with the California Secretary of State.
 Once these Articles have been filed, the LLC is a distinct legal entity in the state of California.
 From there, LLC Formation requires drafting an operating agreement and determining tax options.
+Though it is certainly possible to work through these steps alone, many small businesses prefer to work with a specialized business attorney who understands LLCs and can guide clients through the start of their business from a legal, tax and operational perspective.
+Doing so ensures that the LLC formation process runs as smoothly as possible and that the company can be up and running without any delays.

 Drafting of Operating Agreement:

 LLCs must have an operating agreement which creates the governing rules for the entity.
 This operating agreement will look different if the LLC has more than one member or is managed by members as opposed to managers.
+An experienced LLC attorney can help you put together the right kind of operating agreement for your new company.

 How is an LLC Taxed?